 This year I did something I have never done before.
 I auditioned for a part in a feature film.
 The casting people asked me to make a self-tape monologue audition video, which I filmed on my phone on a cold Sunday in June, hit send and hoped for the best.
 I didn’t get the part I auditioned for but was asked to be an extra in a pivotal scene.
-A fantasy scene.
+A fantasy scene – on a real film set.

 So today, I showed up at Roseville Cinema, a classic suburban old school cinema and shot a scene on a closed set.
 I went to high school less than a kilometre away.
 When I was twelve, I sat in the back row of this very cinema and had my first kiss with a boy named Daniel.
 Can’t remember his surname but he was very sweet.